CISecurity/ControlsAssessmentSpecification/control-13/control-13.3.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Data
+	* - Network
 	  - Detect
-	  - 3
+	  - 2, 3

 Dependencies
 ------------
-* Sub-control 2.1: Maintain Inventory of Authorized Software
-* Sub-control 12.1: Maintain an Inventory of Network Boundaries
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
+* Safeguard 12.4: Establish and Maintain Architecture Diagram(s)

 Inputs
 -----------
-#.
-The list of authorized software
-#.
-The list of network perimeters
+#. :code:`GV35`: Assets that are part of the network infrastructure
+#. :code:`GV4`: Enterprise Network Architecture Documentation

 Operations
 ----------
 #.
-Enumerate all network perimeter monitoring systems
+Use Input 1 :code:`GV35` to identify the network intrusion detection solutions for the enterprise
 #.
-For each network perimeter monitoring system:
+Use Input 2 :code:`GV4` to identify and enumerate network boundaries (M1)
 #.
-Enumerate the network perimeters covered by the system
+For each network boundary identified in Operation 2, determine whether it is covered by at least one network intrusion detection solution
 	#.
-Examine its configuration to ensure that the system is configured to:
+Identify and enumerate boundaries covered by at least one network intrusion detection solution (M2)
 	#.
-Monitor for sensitive information
-		#.
-Block transfer of detected sensitive information
-		#.
-Alert appropriately
-#.
-Enumerate network perimeters covered by all network perimeter monitoring systems
-#.
-Complement the set of covered network perimeters with the list of network perimeters to identify all uncovered network perimeters

-Assumptions
-^^^^^^^^^^^
-* Network perimeter monitoring systems are primarily software-based
+Identify and enumerate boundaries not covered by at least one network intrusion detection solution (M3)

 Measures
 --------
-* M1 = List of network perimeter monitoring systems
-* M2 = List of network perimeters
-* M3 = List of appropriately configured perimeter monitoring systems
-* M4 = List of inappropriately configured perimeter monitoring systems
-* M5 = List of network perimeters covered by at least one network perimeter monitoring system
-* M6 = List of network perimeters not covered by at least one network perimeter monitoring system
-* M7 = Count of network perimeter monitoring systems (count of M1)
-* M8 = Count of network perimeters (count of M2)
+* M1 = Count of network boundaries
-* M9 = Count of appropriately configured perimeter monitoring systems (count of M3)
-* M10 = Count of inappropriately configured perimeter monitoring systems (count of M4)
-* M11 = Count of network perimeters covered by at least one network perimeter monitoring system (count of M5)
+* M2 = Count of network boundaries covered by a network intrusion detection solution
-* M12 = Count of network perimeters not covered by at least one network perimeter monitoring system (count of M6)
+* M3 = Count of network boundaries not covered by a network intrusion detection solution

 Metrics
 -------